 - Describe how Christians are reinterpreting ‘local place sharing’ as part of contemporary Christian discipleship and mission.

-- (level 2) Demonstrate a theological and practice-oriented understanding of the unique role that Christian mission can play in the transformation of local places in cities.
+- (second level) Demonstrate a theological and practice-oriented understanding of the unique role that Christian mission can play in the transformation of local places in cities.

-- (postgraduate) Demonstrate a capacity to examine a particular context of urban life in the light of God’s Shalom.
+- (postgraduate) Critically analyse a particular context of urban life in the light of God’s Shalom.

 Wright, NT.
 Surprised by Hope: Rethinking Heaven, the Resurrection, and the Mission of the Church.
 New York: HarperOne, 2008.